suffolklibraries/lgc/content/collections/events/lates-pride-in-suffolk-s-past.md

     content:
       -
         type: text
         text: 'Celebrate LGBTQ+ month in February and learn more about the hidden histories of LGBTQ+ people in Suffolk''s Past.
-The history of such communities is complicated yet interesting and revolutionary, so join The Hold to discover more and spend an evening with a group of friendly people. '
+The history of such communities is complicated yet interesting and revolutionary, so join The Hold to discover more and spend an evening with a great group of people.'
   -
     type: heading
     attrs: